About this document

 We do not provide products or services for use partially or wholly within any service that is regulated by the Financial Conduct Authority (FCA) or to determine eligibility for consumer credit.
 We do not provide products or services for use partially or wholly within any service that is regulated by the Security Industry Authority (SIA) of which falls within the Private Security Act 2001.

-We do not create Digital Footprints on or for anyone under the age of seventeen at this time without the express permission of their legal parent or guardian.
-Where, in the course of our searching we capture information that is directly attributable to the profile of a person under the age of 17 and where we do not have this consent, we will not include this within our range of reports and services.
+We do not create Social Media Check reports on or for anyone under the age of seventeen at this time without the express permission of their legal parent or guardian.

 The General Data Protection Regulation (GDPR)